 - Switch to the left column and select Turn Windows Defender Firewall On and Off option here.

-- Subsequently, choose to Turn Off the Windows Defender Radio button in both public network and private network settings section.
+- Choose to Turn Off the Windows Defender radio button in both the “public network” and “private network” settings.

-- At last, tap OK to confirm the changes and Restart your system.
+- Lastly, tap OK to confirm the changes and Restart your PC.

-Now try installing the application, it should work without any hassle.
-If not, go to the next workaround.
+Now try installing the latest updates, it should work without any issue.
+If not, follow the next workaround –

 3. Grant Full Control of System Volume Information directory

-If the above methods don’t help you and application continues to stuck in-between installation, this guide might do the needful act.
+If the above methods don’t help and the update process continues to stuck in-between installation, these steps might help to solve the underlying cause –

-Here, type cmd in the text box and simultaneously press Ctrl+Shift+ Enter to open Command Prompt as Admin.
+- Type cmd in the text box and press Ctrl+Shift+ Enter altogether to open Command Prompt as Admin.

-Now in prompt area, copy/ paste the following code henceforth hit Enter key to execute the command.
+- Now in the prompt area, copy/ paste the below code followed by the Enter –

 cmd.exe /c takeown /f "C:\System Volume Information\*" /R /D Y && icacls "C:\System Volume Information\*" /grant:R SYSTEM:F /T /C /L

-Finally, Reboot your PC, and check whether the problem has solved or not.
+Finally, Reboot your PC, and check whether the problem gets resolved or not.

 4. Reset Software Distribution & Catroot2 folders

-If the trouble still persists while installing the application, you should reset Software Distribution & Catroot2 folders.
-To start with, you can go through the below procedure-
+If the trouble persists while installing the updates, you should reset the Software Distribution & Catroot2 folders.
+Here’s how to reset these folders –

-Here, type below codes one by one and press Enter at the end of each command to stop Windows Update Services.
+- Type the below codes one by one and press Enter at the end –

 net stop wuauserv net stop bits net stop cryptSvc net stop msiserver

-Succeeding after, copy/paste following command to rename SoftwareDistribution to SoftwareDistribution.old.
+- Copy/paste the following code to rename SoftwareDistribution to SoftwareDistribution.old.

 ren C:\Windows\SoftwareDistribution SoftwareDistribution.old ren C:\Windows\System32\catroot2 catroot2.old

-The above command will rename catroot2 to catroot2.old.
+Note: The second command will rename catroot2 to catroot2.old.

 net start wuauserv net start bits net start cryptSvc net start msiserver pause

-At last, type Exit to come out of Command Prompt and Reboot your system.
+- At last, type exit and press Enter to come out of Command Prompt and Reboot your device.

-I hope this time you have surely fixed Update & Installation Error 0x80080005 on your Windows device.
+I hope this time you have surely fixed the Update & Installation Error 0x80080005 on Windows 10 PC.